Bhuvana2892000/hello-world/README.md

 Login and Signup page

-# server used
+# Tool used
 wampserver

 # Connection using mysqli_connect
-servername="Localhost" and database name="Login" for login page "Signup" for signup page
+ database name="Login" for login page "Signup" for signup page